naodevtech/express-cli/README.md

 ## Installation

-Clone the repository and type
+Clone the directory and put it in your project directly at the rootand type

 ```bash
 npm install || npm i